supun19/jibri_video_merge/README.md

 - Final video: 20 minutes long
 - Video: From main video (20 minutes)
 - Audio: Main video audio + Translator audio overlapping
-- Translator audio starts at 0:00 and ends at 20:00 (first 20 minutes)
+- Both audio tracks start at 0:00 and play for 20 minutes
+- Translator audio gets truncated at 20:00 (last minute is lost)

 **Key Features:**
 - Main video audio is preserved and mixed with translator audio
+- Both audio tracks start from the beginning and play simultaneously
-- Translator audio is positioned to END at the same time as main video
+- The final video duration matches the main video duration
-- If translator is shorter: starts later to end together
+- If translator audio is shorter: it will loop/repeat to match main video length
-- If translator is longer: starts from beginning, gets truncated
+- If translator audio is longer: it will be truncated to match main video length
-- Both audio tracks play simultaneously (overlapping)
+- Both audio tracks play simultaneously (overlapping) throughout the entire duration

 ## Project Structure